unadlib/origin-storage/README.md

 A same-origin storage container for cross-domain access, it is based on localForage and supports IndexedDB, WebSQL and localStorage.

+> `origin-storage` uses localStorage in browsers with no IndexedDB or WebSQL support.
+And `origin-storage` doesn't support Safari.

 ## Motivation

 When different Website domains need a same-origin storage container, we have to use iframe's same-origin policy Web local storage solution. `localForage` is an excellent storage library, it supports IndexedDB, WebSQL and localStorage, but it can't solve this problem directly.